ManuelSuarez07/AREP-MANUELS-TALLER04/README.md

-# Currency Converter Web Server
+# Application Server Architectures Workshop: Object Meta-Protocols, IoC Pattern, and Reflection Applied in a Currency Converter

-This project implements a simple web server (`WebServerT1`) that serves static files and provides an API for currency conversion using the `CurrencyConverter` class.
-It also includes a front-end web interface with an interactive currency converter.
+This project implements a Web server (WebServerT3) that serves static files and provides an API for managing currency exchange rates and performing currency conversions using the CurrencyConverter class.
+The API allows adding new currencies and retrieving all current exchange rates.
+Additionally, the project includes a front-end web interface featuring an interactive currency converter for user-friendly conversions.

 ## Features